 - 4.5.1 Subscriber private key and certificate usage - The subscriber is obliged to inform ZOVAR immediately and to withdraw the certificates if an irregularity occurs as indicated in section 4.9.1. - The subscriber and the certificate holder are obliged to stop using the certificates and the corresponding private keys if instructed to do so by ZOVAR.
 ZOVAR can provide an indication like this in the event that a CA key is compromised. - The subscriber guarantees that all submitted details are correct and complete.
 This concerns the details relating to the subscriber registration, the certificate application and other details. - The subscriber guarantees that all data supplied, and therefore the data included in the certificate, are correct and complete.
 This concerns the data related to the subscription registration, the certificate application and other data - The subscriber must ensure that the key material is exclusively generated in a safe resource that complies with EAL 4+ or equivalent security criteria. - The subscriber is obliged to save the keys which belong to server certificates in a Secure User Device (SUD).
 The subscriber must secure the SUD in which the private keys are saved in a manner suitable for securing critical company resources.
 The subscriber can deviate from this if compensatory measures are taken in the field of physical access security, logical access security, logging, audit and functional separation in the environment of the system that contains the keys of the server certificates.
 The keys can also be protected using software.
-The compensating measures must be of such quality that it is practically
+The compensating measures must be of such quality that it is practically impossible to steal or copy the keys without being noticed^{2.}

-- impossible to steal or copy the keys without being noticed2. - The subscriber is obliged to keep the activation details, which are used to obtain access to the private key, separate from the SUD. - If the domain name (FQDN) as referred to in a server certificate is identifiable and addressable via the internet, the subscriber guarantees that the server certificate is only placed on a server that is at least accessible using one of the FQDNs in this server certificate. - The subscriber and applicant of a certificate requests confirms that ZOVAR is entitled to issue personal data, such as name, address, email and telephone number to KPN B.V., Cannock Outsourcing B.V. and AMP Groep. - The subscriber confirms that ZOVAR is entitled to withdraw the certificate if the subscriber violates the applicable conditions or if the ZOVAR establishes that the certificate is being used in conjunction with criminal activities, for example phishing attacks, fraud, or the distribution of malware. - The above obligations for the subscriber will, insofar as they can be designated as too uncertain, be developed in more detail in ZOVAR quidelines and/or more detailed regulations.
+- The subscriber is obliged to keep the activation details, which are used to obtain access to the private key, separate from the SUD. - If the domain name (FQDN) as referred to in a server certificate is identifiable and addressable via the internet, the subscriber guarantees that the server certificate is only placed on a server that is at least accessible using one of the FQDNs in this server certificate. - The subscriber and applicant of a certificate requests confirms that ZOVAR is entitled to issue personal data, such as name, address, email and telephone number to KPN B.V., Cannock Outsourcing B.V. and AMP Groep. - The subscriber confirms that ZOVAR is entitled to withdraw the certificate if the subscriber violates the applicable conditions or if the ZOVAR establishes that the certificate is being used in conjunction with criminal activities, for example phishing attacks, fraud, or the distribution of malware. - The Subscriber is responsible for prompt replacement of its certificate(s) in the event of an approaching expiry of validity, and for emergency replacement in the event of a private key compromise and/or other types of emergencies relating to the certificate or the higher level certificates. - The Subscriber is expected to take adequate measures in order to safeguard the continuity of the use of certificates, and - The Subscriber is expected to take into account security best practices in the usage of certificates. - The above obligations for the subscriber will, insofar as they can be designated as too uncertain, be developed in more detail in ZOVAR guidelines and/or more detailed regulations.